Nigel Melker

-Nigel Melker (born 25 January 1991) is a Dutch racing driver.
+Nigel Melker (born 25 January 1991) is a Dutch former racing driver.

 Career

 Karting

 Melker was born in Rotterdam.
 He began his motorsport career in karting in 2001, winning in the Dutch Mini Junior Cup.
 In 2005, he won the German Junior championship and finishing as runner-up in the European ICA Junior championship.

 Formula Renault

 After sitting out the 2007 season, Melker moved up to single-seaters in 2008.
 He participated in the Formula Renault 2.0 Northern European Cup with Van Amersfoort Racing.
 He finished in twelfth place in the standings with eleven point-scoring positions that gave him 120 points.
 He also took part in ten races of the Italian Formula Renault Championship.
 He finished eighteenth with 37 points.

 The following season, Melker competed in both the Formula Renault 2.0 Northern European Cup and Eurocup Formula Renault 2.0 championships with MP Motorsport.
 He finished eighteenth in the NEC standings, taking points in all six races he contested.
 In the Eurocup, he took part in the first five rounds, finishing 23rd with five points for sixth place at Spa.